Setting Aside a Conviction of First Offense OWI

 How long does an OWI stay on your record in Michigan?
 Without an expungement, an OWI is never removed from a person’s criminal history.
 A second or subsequent OWI conviction is permanent.

 Why is expungement important?
 Expungement gives a law-abiding person the ability to clear their criminal history.
 Good people make mistakes.
 The expungement law recognizes that people can change for the better.
-By following the law and taking measures to ensure that any alcohol or drug issues are under control, courts can clear an OWI conviction from someone’s record.
+By following the law and ensuring that any alcohol or drug issues are under control, courts can clear an OWI conviction from someone’s record.

 What’s worse, OWI or DUI in Michigan?
-Technically, Michigan does not have an offense corresponding to the DUI acronym (Driving Under the Influence).
+Technically, Michigan has no offense corresponding to the DUI acronym (Driving Under the Influence).
 The correct acronym for Michigan’s Operating While Intoxicated Offense is OWI.
 The lesser offense to OWI is OWVI or Operating While Visibly Impaired.

 How many points is an OWI in Michigan?
 A conviction for OWI carries 6 points.
 An OWVI conviction carries 4 points.